sinricpro/help-docs/pages/ifttt.md

 Copy your IFTTT API Key and paste it in Menu -> Integrations -> IFTTT Webhooks

-![Sinric Pro Google Home IFTTT]({{ site.github.url }}/public/img/sinric_pro_ifttt_save_key.png) Now, Sinric Pro is able to send **events** from IoT development board (such as ESP8266, ESP32, RaspPi) to IFTTT.
+![Sinric Pro Google Home IFTTT]({{ site.github.url }}/public/img/sinric_pro_ifttt_save_key.png) Now, Sinric Pro is able to send **events** coming from your IoT development board (such as ESP8266, ESP32, RaspPi) to IFTTT.

 Requests made to IFTTT from Sinric Pro will have the below format https://maker.ifttt.com/trigger/**{event}**/with/key/**{key}**